GenKetsuRyu/FT_Sensor/README.md

    Step 2: go to "**Calibration**"

-   Setp 3: Setup the FT Sensor on  your development environment (manipulator)
+   Setp 3: Setup the FT Sensor on  your development environment (ex: manipulator)

    Step 4: Press "Lock Image" to start the calibration